gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For easier configurability from statically compiled languages such as Java or Kotlin.

+### Source and test source dirs in `IdeaModule` no longer contain resources

+The `IdeaModule` Tooling API model element contains methods to retrieve resources and test resources so those elements were removed from the result of  `IdeaModule#getSourceDirs()` and `IdeaModule#getTestSourceDirs()`.

 ### Changes to previously deprecated APIs

 - The `org.gradle.plugins.signing.Signature` methods `getToSignArtifact()` and `setFile(File)` are removed.